gflorez97/dataProcesses2019/docs/index.md

 isAllNBA ~ Points + Rebounds + Assists + Blocks + Steals + Minutes
 ```

-In the next subsections, we present the algorithms we have used for this machine learning procedure.
+In the next subsections, we present the algorithms that we have consider for this machine learning procedure.

 #### K-Nearest Neighbors